-Suggested Teaching and Learning Activities /Key Skills / Assessment Criteria Students will: Listen to an audio recording of the alphabet and repeat what they hear paying attention to the correct sounds.
-Practise the sounds of letters of the alphabet using tongue-twisters and songs (e.g. ere con ere cigarro; La mar estaba serena/La cucaracha; Buenos días) Reading and responding Speaking Writing Comprehending Interacting socially Evaluating Vowel sounds and letters correctly pronounced Listen to audio/ watch video recordings of greetings and expressions of courtesy, and repeat correctly the expressions heard.
+Suggested Teaching and Learning Activities / Key Skills / Assessment Criteria Students will: Listen to an audio recording of the alphabet and repeat what they hear paying attention to the correct sounds.
+Practise the sounds of letters of the alphabet using tongue-twisters and songs (e.g. ere con ere cigarro; La mar estaba serena/La cucaracha; Buenos días) Listening and respondingReading and respondingSpeakingWriting Vowel sounds and letters correctly pronounced Listen to audio/ watch video recordings of greetings and expressions of courtesy, and repeat correctly the expressions heard.
 Read basic classroom expressions from cue cards or posters around the classroom.
 Work in groups of four to create a dialogue which contains greetings and farewells, useful classroom expressions and expressions of courtesy.
-Demonstrate accuracy, correct pronunciation and appropriate use of expressions in activities.
+ComprehendingCreatingInteracting sociallyEvaluating Demonstrate accuracy, correct pronunciation and appropriate use of expressions in activities.
 Listen to an audio file with the names of Spanish-speaking countries correctly pronounced, and repeat accurately what they hear.
 Identify these countries Correctly locate Hispanic countries on map of the world; accurately pronounce names of Hispanic countries Create sentence strips in Spanish about two Spanish-speaking countries close to Jamaica, stating the country's location with relation to Jamaica and its capital city.
 Correctly identify Caribbean countries.
 Accurac of geographical information given Use news reports, articles or pictures of popular personalities from Spanish-speaking countries to facilitate discussion on why Jamaicans should be encouraged to speak a foreign language.
 Have a five-minute debate in English on the topic - Spanish should be Taught in Schools- in which they present at least three points per side.
 Demonstrate accuracy, correct pronunciation and approspriate use of expressions in activities.
 Valid points put forward to support each side of the debate Simulate situations in which classroom expressions of courtesy are used.
 Appropriate and accurate use of classroon expressions and expressions of courtesy; correct pronunciation and intonation In groups, role play a situation that depicts the importance of learning Spanish a foreign language.
 Each presentation depicts at least 3 logical arguments in ENGLISH on the importance of learning Spanish as a foreign language; creativit displayed in the development of the situation

-- → Recognize the sounds of letters and pronounce them accurately in groups of words - ✓ Use and respond appropriately to simple classroom instructions, greetings and expressions of courtesy - ✓ Put together a journal/portfolio with elements from the lesson/s on Spanish-speaking countries - ✓ Carry on simple conversations in Spanish based on the elements from all the lessons taught
+- → Recognize the sounds of letters and pronounce them accurately in groups of words - ✓ Put together a journal/portfolio with elements from the lesson/s on Spanish-speaking countries - ✓ Carry on simple conversations in Spanish based on the elements from all the lessons taught